 Phase III: (Completed before Phase II) Properties were purchased in 2000 for construction of detention cells and channel improvements.
-Detention cells are located 1/2 mile north of "N" Ave and 56th Street in Kearney.
+Detention cells are located 1/2 mile north of "N" Ave & 56th Street in Kearney.
 Construction included 300,000 yds of excavation with a 50 AF of storage for a 100-year storm and 50 AF storage for a 25-year storm on the other cell.
-In 2003, a contract change completed channel improvements south of the detention cells and erosion control.
+In 2003, channel improvements and erosion control were completed south of the detention cells.
 800,000 cu/yds of soil were excavated to create the channel with storage capacity of 200-300 AF.